Process Map and Flow Chart Symbols require particular symbols. See what’s needed in order to draw a process map.

 Flow Line Connectors:

-The movement in the process is shown using the flow line connectors that shows the direction in which the process flows.
+The movement in the process is shown using the Flow Line Connectors that show the direction in which the process flows.

 Storage: